nalivayev/florentine-abbot/README.md

 # Scan Batcher

 Scan Batcher is a project dedicated to the scanning and digital organization of home photo archives.
-It consists of tools to automate the scanning process and to organize the resulting files with proper metadata.

 ## Scanning